 Both are backed by the federal government, which means either is a solid option.

 What you need to know before you buy flood insurance

-Before you make that call to your insurance agent, though, you need to know what to ask to make sure you’re completely covered.
+Before you make that call to your insurance agent, though, you need to know what to ask to make sure you are completely covered.
 FEMA suggests asking your agent the following:

-- What flood zone do I live in?
-What is my property’s flood risk?
-Is there a flood map change coming that could affect what I pay?
 Many, many communities are built on a flood zone, and you may not even be aware that your house is situated on one.
-It’s important to know what the risk is for flooding to your home––a number of factors can affect it––and changes are frequently made to the flood map, which could raise the cost of your policy.
+It is important to know what the risk is for flooding to your home––a number of factors can affect it––and changes are frequently made to the flood map, which could raise the cost of your policy.

 What does a typical flood insurance policy cover?

 In general, flood insurance policies only cover damage from natural flood disasters, not from an overflowing toilet or broken pipe.
 So in order for your flood policy to cover damage, it has to be from a naturally occurring incident.

 If you need more clarification, FEMA’s definition of a flood can help sort things out.
 According to FloodSmart, FEMA’s flood guide, a flood is defined as (1) “A general and temporary condition of partial or complete inundation of two or more acres of normally dry land area or of two or more properties (at least one of which is your property) from a. overflow of inland or tidal waters; b. unusual and rapid accumulation or runoff of surface waters from any source; or c.mudflow*.
 (2) collapse or subsidence of land along the shore of a lake or similar body of water as a result of erosion or undermining caused by waves or currents of water exceeding anticipated cyclical levels that result in a flood.”
 So, in other words, water damage that occurs from natural disasters.

 There are a couple of types of flood insurance, and what kind you have will dictate what’s covered.

 - Refrigerators and built in appliances